cypnk/Bare/README.md

 Add your site's domain name, E.G. *example.com*, to the comma-delimited
 whitelist in SERVER_WHITE.

+Bare is multi-site capable.
+After adding your domain to the whitelist,
+publish your posts in */posts/example.com/* following the above format.

 Bare supports caching of formatted posts.
 Simply enable write
 permissions to the cache directory.
 On \*nix systems: